Forge UI 2.0 Launch

 Overview

-Forge UI is the official Design System for Honeywell Connected Enterprises, and is used in the context of Asset Management Software.
+Forge UI is the official design system for Honeywell Connected Enterprises, and is used in the context of enterprise software (I.E., Asset Management) for distribution centers, buildings, and manufacturing plants.

 Goals